Lora Reinbold: Alaska Airlines ban

 In November 2020, Reinbold refused to resume wearing a mask after eating during a flight.
 An Alaska Airlines policy, as well as a federal regulation, required passengers to wear masks except while eating or drinking.
 She wrote on social media, "Mask bullies in full force on Alaskans Airlines- all because a scaredy cat Karen whined loudly and was a Tattle tail when I took my dumb worthless suffocating mask off, a bit longer than she wanted, for my food and drink."
 The airline's policy followed the Centers for Disease Control's recommendations.
 In April 2021, Alaska Airlines banned Reinbold from its flights, citing "her continued refusal to comply with employee instruction regarding the current mask policy."

 In April 2021, shortly after the ban, Reinbold traveled to Juneau overland through Canada and then by marine ferry.
 In September 2021, Reinbold said she could not reach Juneau because the only other air route from Anchorage to Juneau (a Delta flight that connected in Seattle) is seasonal and discontinued that month; Alaska Airlines is the only carrier that makes the route year-round.
 She sought permission to be excused from attending the legislative session.
+In April 2023, Reinbold filed a lawsuit against Alaska Airlines and its employees citing a medical condition prevented her from following the mask requirement.
+Her lawsuit was dismissed in February 2024.